clef/clef-wordpress/readme.txt

 == Description ==

 = What is Clef? =
-[Clef](https://getclef.com) replaces passwords with beautifully simple, strongly encrypted, multi-factor authentication using your smartphone.
-[Discover more](https://getclef.com/how-clef-works) about how Clef works.
+[Clef](https://getclef.com) replaces passwords with beautifully simple, strongly encrypted, two-factor authentication using your smartphone.
+[Discover more](https://getclef.com) about how Clef works.

 = How do I log in to WordPress using Clef? = http://vimeo.com/77091221